lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ### Single use keys

+You can provide a `password` to set a password.
 You can define the duration (in seconds) of a single use key by providing a `timeout`.
-It can be `null` if you don't want it to expire.
+Set it to `null` if you don't want it to expire.

 ```ts
 try {